 Goodwill impairment reviews are undertaken at least annually or more frequently if events or changes in circumstances indicate a potential impairment.
 The carrying value of goodwill is compared to the recoverable amount, which is the higher of value in use and the fair value less costs to sell.
-Any impairment is recognised immediately as an expense and is not subsequently reversed.
+Any impairment is recognized immediately as an expense and is not subsequently reversed.

-2.10 Impairment of non-financial assets other than goodwill
+2.9 Impairment of non-financial assets other than goodwill

-Assets that subjected to amortisation are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
-An impairment loss is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
-The recoverable amount is the higher of an asset's fair value less costs to sell and value in use.
-For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash flows (CGUs).
-Non-financial assets other than goodwill that suffered impairment are reviewed for possible reversal of the impairment at each reporting date.
+Assets that subjected to amortization are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
+An impairment loss is recognized for the amount by which the asset's carrying amount exceeds its recoverable amount.
+The recoverable amount is the higher of an asset's fair value less costs of disposal and value in use.
+For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash inflows which are largely independent of the cash inflows from other assets or groups of assets (CGUs).
+Non-financial assets other than goodwill that suffered impairment are reviewed for possible reversal of the impairment at each reporting period.